systek/graphql-workshop/2_docs/backend.md

 }
 ```

-1. Add a Order definition to your schema
+1. Add a `Receipt` definition to your schema
-    - id: number - unique id
+    - id: number
     - delivery: String - date/time of expected delivery
     - delivered: nullable String - date/time of delivery
-    - items: collection of Dish items
+    - items: collection of `Dish` items
+1. Add a orders query to your schema that takes no parameters and returns a list of `Receipt`'s
-1. Store orders in your system.
+1. Store receipts in your system.
 1. Upgrade the fake datasource to contain these, or steal the one from the example projects if you want.
-1. This query should take no params and return all receipts in the system.
+1. This query should return all receipts in the system.

 ### Mutation: Place an order, one or many